Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Conclusion

-It would be out of the scope of the present discussion to look at either of these proposals in any detail here, but on the latter point one could well imagine that if judgements and decisions are made on the basis of quantum probability then in some situations these assessments would involve {\em valuations}, rather than probability estimates, and it would be the pricing operator, rather than the physical density operator, that would come into play in making these valuations.
-In such cases, external intervention in the form of Bayesian updating could be modelled, for example, as in reference \cite{brody 2023}.
+That the non-Kolmogorovian character of quantum probability may have implications for the development of quantum technologies is widely appreciated -- see \cite{holik} and references cited therein.
+And indeed, if quantum computers eventually replace the classical computers currently used for algorithmic trading by financial institutions, as they no doubt will, then the role of valuations of the type we have considered here may be important in that context.
+There is also a widely held view that quantum probability may play a part in cognitive science and hence behavioural finance as well -- see \cite{brody 2023, busemeyer bruza 2012, khrennikov 2010, haven khrennikov 2016, pothosbusemeyer2022, pothos busemeyer 2013, yukalov sornette 2017} and references cited therein.
+The suggestion is that the brain uses quantum probability in a crucial way in its decision-making apparatus.
+In that respect, quantum cognition and quantum psychology can be viewed as a promising basis through which asset prices might be subject to quantum laws.
+It would be outside of the scope of the present discussion to look at such proposals in detail here, but if judgements and decisions are made on the basis of quantum probability, then in some situations these assessments will involve {\em valuations}, rather than probability estimates, and it would be the pricing operator, rather than the physical density operator, that would come into play in these valuations.
+In such cases, external intervention in the form of Bayesian updating could be modelled, e.g., as in \cite{brody 2023}.
 This is consistent with the point we made earlier about the pricing operator being specific to the risk and reward profiles of market operatives and in a state of flux as new information arrives.
 These and other further developments of the theory we hope to explore elsewhere.